 What common myths still surround the Battle of Britain?

 One enduring belief is that the Luftwaffe commander Hermann Göring was incompetent, and his unfortunate decisions placed the Luftwaffe in an unnecessarily difficult position.
-Christer Bergström dispels this fallacy and five other misconceptions about the Battle of Britain.
+Christer Bergström dispels this fallacy and five other Battle of Britain myths.

 RAF fighter pilots were a cosmopolitan bunch, very different to the public school ‘Tally Ho’ chaps they’re popularly seen as.

-In fact, of the 3,000 or so pilots that flew during the Battle of Britain, fewer than 200 were public-school educated.
+In fact, of the almost 3,000 pilots that flew during the Battle of Britain, fewer than 200 were public-school educated.
 The rest came from a wide variety of backgrounds – bank clerks, shop assistants and factory workers all served as fighter pilots.

 What they did have in common was their youth.
 While a few ‘old sweats’ were over 30, the average age of an RAF fighter pilot was just 20, and many were as young as 18.
 At the time, you had to be 21 to vote so many of these young men were risking their lives in defence of a democracy they were not yet old enough to participate in.